ukitazume/sysdigcloud-kubernetes/README.md

 ### Step 2: User settings

 The file `sysdigcloud/config.yaml` contains a ConfigMap with all the available user settings.
-The file must be edited with the proper settings and then the Kubernetes object can be created:
+The file must be edited with the proper settings, including the mandatory `sysdigcloud.license`.
+After editing, then the Kubernetes object can be created:

 ```
 kubectl create -f sysdigcloud/config.yaml --namespace sysdigcloud